 The University of Johannesburg will not accept the General Education Development (GED) test for entry into any of its curricular undergraduate qualifications.
-The GED is no longer recognised by Universities South Africa (USAf), and is not equivalent to a South African Grade 12 (NSC/IEB/SACAI).
 Applicants who completed the GED and would like to study towards an undergraduate curricular qualification are advised to register and complete a Grade 12 NSC/IEB/SACAI or international equivalent thereof.